OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-33.md

 ## 2 Chronicles 33:4

-He built altars in the house of the Lord, of which the Lord had said, “My name shall be in Jerusalem forever.”
+He constructed altars in the house of the Lord, about which the Lord had declared, “My name shall be in Jerusalem forever.”

 ## 2 Chronicles 33:5

-He built altars for all the heavenly lights in the two courtyards of the house of the Lord.
+He made altars for all the heavenly lights in the two courtyards of the house of the Lord.

 ## 2 Chronicles 33:6